35th Annual Meeting

 (Transportation will be provided for PLV students and faculty on a "first come-first served" basis)

-We invite student papers, posters, creative works and performances from Dyson Courses offered during the 2013-2014 academic year and Fall 2014 semester, or that are the result of special collaborative projects with Dyson faculty in:
+A conference presentation of student papers, posters, creative works and performances from Dyson Courses offered during the 2014-2015 academic year and Fall 2015 semester, or that are the result of special collaborative projects with Dyson faculty in:

 - Fine and Performing Arts